Ji Chaoding: Education and early career

-In the winter of 1926, on the orders of the Chinese Bureau, Ji sailed to Europe to attend the League Against Imperialism, organized in Brussels for colonialized peoples by the Comintern agent Willi Munzenberg.
+In the winter of 1926, on the orders of the Chinese Bureau, Ji sailed to Europe to attend the League Against Imperialism, organized in Brussels for colonialized peoples by the Communist International (Comintern) agent Willi Munzenberg.
 In 1927, Ji married Harriet Levine in Paris, whom he had met on the boat to Europe.
 The Chinese Bureau of the CPUSA ordered Ji and a group of students back to China to take part in the revolution, but White Terror led by Chiang Kai-shek ended the First United Front, and the group went to Moscow instead.

 There Ji studied at Sun Yat-sen University, which had been founded to train Chinese students in revolution, and acted as interpreter for the Chinese communists who had fled China.
 He attended the Sixth Congress of the Communist International, and was one of the secretaries to Deng Zhongxia, China's delegate.
 William Z. Foster, an American delegate to the Congress, suggested that Ji not return to China but rather should return to the United States to publish a newspaper, a suggestion which Ji accepted.

 In 1929, in Frankfurt, Germany, Ji met the economic historian Karl Wittfogel, then a member of the German Communist Party.
 Ji was deeply influenced by Wittfogel's Marxist analysis, which used geography and economics to analyze the development of China's political system.
 Wittfogel argued that imperial despotism arose from control of waterways, which gave the ruling dynasty the ability to extract grain and gather tax revenue.

 When Ji returned to New York for graduate study in economics at Columbia University, he joined the central committee of the CPUSA Chinese Bureau, and wrote a series of articles for the Daily Worker under the name Richard Doonping.
 Ji's wife, Harriet, was a cousin of Philip Jaffe, a New York communist who urged Ji to join International Labor Defense, a radical labor group.
 Ji and Jaffe formed the American Friends of the Chinese People.
 They both wrote under pseudonyms for China Today, a magazine sponsored by CPUSA.
-Ji also appeared on Broadway in the Soviet writer Sergei Tretyakov's play Roar China!.
+Ji also appeared on Broadway in the Soviet writer Sergei Tretyakov's play Roar, China!.